alicanyuksel/instagram-bot/README.md

 - Your Instagram account (username and password)

-- Path for images that will be generated
+- Path for images that will be generated (optional)

-- Path for json file that will store the earthquakes detected and posted
+- Path for json file that will store the earthquakes detected and posted (optional)

-- You can put your hashtags if you want
+- You can put your hashtags if you want (optional)

 ### To run